-If you’re lifting weights, that’s an awesome way to transform your body, and one of the many amazing benefits of resistance training is that it improves your bone density, making your skeletal system stronger and less prone to trauma.
+Lifting weights is an awesome way to transform your body.
+One of the many amazing benefits of resistance training is that it improves your bone density, making your skeletal system stronger and less prone to trauma.

 Although the effect in terms of weight is minimal – we are looking at 0.5 to 1 pound usually, gained over the long term – it can add up, together with an increased muscle mass.

-That’s why we recommend weighing yourself at the same week of your cycle every month, rather than weekly – comparing your weight from the first week of your cycle to your weight right before your period will just give you a very inaccurate picture of where you stand in terms of results.
+That’s why we recommend weighing yourself at the same week of your cycle every month, rather than weekly.
+Comparing your weight from the first week of your cycle to your weight right before your period will give you a very inaccurate picture of where you stand in terms of results.